Frank Bey: Career

-Frank left home when he was 17 and moved to Philadelphia, where he worked for two and a half years as a driver for Gene Lawson, Otis Redding’s advance publicity man.
+He left home when he was 17 and moved to Philadelphia, where he worked for two and a half years as a driver for Gene Lawson, Otis Redding’s advance publicity man.
 Redding sometimes rode in the back seat on trips between engagements.
 On three of those occasions, when the opening act was late showing up, Bey says he was given the opportunity to open the shows.
 By the early 1970s he joined the Moorish Vanguard who began touring in the Southeast.
 In 1976, Bey produced The Sunset of Your Love on the Country Eastern Music label.
 James Brown then published the song on Polydor Records without the Vanguard's permission.
 The group initially accused Bey of giving the song to Brown but Brown later settled and admitted to taking the song.
-After this, Bey left the music business for 17 years, and had his own businesses in the construction and restaurants industries.
+After this, Bey left the music business for 17 years, and had his own businesses in the construction and restaurant industries.

 By 1996, Bey returned to singing in the Philadelphia area.
 In 1998, Bey's debut album, Steppin' Out, was released on MAG Records.
 Health problems interfered with his ability to perform in support of the release, and he subsequently released Blues in the Pocket in 2007 on Jeffhouse Records.
 By then, Bey was brought by blues DJ Noel Hayes to the Bay Area in California to perform with guitarist Anthony Paule and other area musicians.
 The two went on to release three albums, You Don't Know Nothing (Live), Soul for Your Blues, and Not Goin' Away between 2013 and 2015.

 In July 2018, Bey signed with Nola Blue Records.
 In September, he released his first CD on the Nola Blue label, Back In Business.
-This was followed by the release of All My Dues Are Paid in January 2020.
+This was followed by the release of All My Dues Are Paid in January 2020, which was nominated for a Grammy Award for "Best Traditional Blues Album".